UAE work visa for Pakistanis — confusion persists over ban or no ban

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Foreign Minister Shah Mehmood Qureshi Thursday confirmed The News story about United Arab Emirate’s banning of work visa for Pakistanis.
+ISLAMABAD: Foreign Minister Shah Mehmood Qureshi Thursday confirmed The News story about banning work visa for Pakistanis by the United Arab Emirates (UAE).
 However, another prominent cabinet member refuted restrictions imposed on Pakistan by the friendly Arab country.

 Baig added that the ban has been imposed with effect from November 18, 2020 and there has been no work visas issued to Pakistani nationals since then.
 He said that the Bureau of Emigration & Overseas Employment can verify with all their protectorates in the major cities of Pakistan if any worker has approached them for registration with a work visa issued after Nov 18.